Welcome to Emory Clinic Cardiology

 Emory Clinic cardiologists work together and with other specialists as needed to ensure you get the most appropriate and effective care possible.
 We consider not only your heart condition but any other factors that might affect your care and outcome, as well as your personal preferences and needs.
 To provide comprehensive, coordinated care for specific conditions, we offer several subspecialty programs, including:

-- Arrhythmia/Electrophysiology: Arrhythmia means that your heart beats too fast, too slow, or beats with an irregular rhythm.
+Arrhythmia means that your heart beats too fast, too slow, or beats with an irregular rhythm.
 Emory Clinic cardiologists use innovative methods to diagnose arrhythmias, such as electrocardiograms (ECG/EKG), echocardiograms and electrophysiology, which measures electric activity of the heart to pinpoint the cause.
 Arrhythmia treatment options can include the use of pacemakers, ablation, medication, implanted cardioverter defibrillators (ICDs) and cardiac resynchronization therapy (CRT).

-- Heart Failure: If your heart can’t pump enough blood to meet your body’s needs, advanced expertise is close to home.
+If your heart can’t pump enough blood to meet your body’s needs, advanced expertise is close to home.
 With one of the world’s premier academic heart failure programs, Emory is committed to the advancement of the heart failure therapy and providing compassionate and comprehensive care.

-- Hypertrophic Cardiomyopathy: When the heart muscle becomes thick, it’s harder for heart to pump blood.
+When the heart muscle becomes thick, it’s harder for heart to pump blood.
 At the only dedicated hypertrophic cardiomyopathy clinic in Georgia, Emory Clinic cardiologists collaborate with other physicians and healthcare providers in interventional cardiology, genetic testing, cardiac imaging and cardiac surgery.
 Together, the team works with you to create a treatment and follow-up plan tailored to your needs and preferences.

-- Interventional Cardiology: When plaque builds up inside arteries, effective treatment can save your life.
+When plaque builds up inside arteries, effective treatment can save your life.
 Our interventional cardiologists use minimally invasive procedures to diagnose and treat blockages in the coronary and peripheral arteries.
 These procedures use catheters (thin, flexible tubes) and imaging technology to place devices that can reopen blocked arteries without the need for open surgery.

-- Preventive Cardiology: The best time to fight heart disease or any heart condition is before it starts.
+The best time to fight heart disease or any heart condition is before it starts.
 If you’re at risk, the Preventive Cardiology Program can help.
 Emory Clinic cardiologists work with other professionals to offer comprehensive preventive care, education and support to help you make needed changes.

-- The Emory Structural Heart & Valve Center: Defects in heart valves, walls or other structures can interfere with blood flow and cause other serious problems.
+Defects in heart valves, walls or other structures can interfere with blood flow and cause other serious problems.
 The Emory Structural Heart & Valve Center brings together Emory Clinic interventional cardiologists and cardiothoracic surgeons who work together to provide innovative solutions.
 The team treats valve disorders, including aortic stenosis and regurgitation (backward blood flow), and structural heart defects, such as atrial septal defects (ASD).

-- The Emory Women's Heart Center: Women often have different heart symptoms and risks than men, and need a different approach to prevention and treatment.
+Women often have different heart symptoms and risks than men, and need a different approach to prevention and treatment.
 The Women’s Heart Center provides cardiac risk assessment, diagnosis and care specifically for women.
 Emory Clinic cardiologists are also committed improving diagnosis, care and prevention for women through research and education.

-- Sports Cardiology: Athletes have unique needs.
+Athletes have unique needs.
 No matter the participation level, optimal cardiovascular health is vital to performance and in some cases, the ability to participate.
 With that in mind, we’re proud to bring the first cardiology practice focused on Sports Cardiology to Atlanta.

 Emory Clinic Cardiology